AppSecure-nrw/security-belts/blue/README.md

 Awareness

-- [ ] Approval by reviewing any new version // Code Review on all changes (Yellow Security Code review: add 'on each code change')
-  - *requires* Security Champion knowledge
 - [ ] PII (personally identifiable information) logging concept
 - [ ] Testing for Bypassing Authentication Schema
   - *tools* gobuster, dirbuster